Enalean/tuleap-documentation-en/languages/en/user-guide/tracker.rst

 ============================

-To enter the Tracker service of a given project, first go to the Project Dashboard (see ?) and either click the "Trackers" item in the Project Main Menu located in the upper part of the page or you can directly choose a tracker from the trackers listed in the Public Area of the Project Dashboard.
+To enter the Tracker service of a given project, first go to the Project Dashboard (see :ref:`accessing-a-project-dashboard`) and either click the "Trackers" item in the Project Main Menu located in the upper part of the page or you can directly choose a tracker from the trackers listed in the Public Area of the Project Dashboard.